-Generation Y, better known as the millennials, are making their way into the workforce, and turning heads while doing so.
+Generation Y, better known as the millennials in the workplace have made an entrance and turning heads while doing so.
 With over 16 million keyword searches on millennials and 44,000 articles available online, this generation is a hot topic.
 What seems to be on everyone’s mind is how to get them to work for you.
-This begins with understanding who the millennials are and how communications tools have evolved in contrast to the other generations that comprise todays’ workforce.
+This begins with understanding who the millennials are and how communications tools have evolved in contrast to the other generations that comprise today's workforce.

 Let’s begin with the Baby Boomers; who currently sit at the head of most companies throughout the world.
 This generation grew their success with much simpler but slower communications tools.
 Post mail and rotary dial phone calls were organized through secretaries which required additional layers of human interaction.